Toilet Leaking from Tank to Bowl? Do This!

 • Add some food color and wait for 30 minutes without flushing the toilet.

-• If the food color appears in the bowl, replace the flush valve seal.
+• Replace the flush valve seal if the food color appears in the bowl.
 No food color in the bowl means the leak has stopped.

 • Place the tank lid back in place.